Can your users easily find what they need?

 I charge a flat fee, so I’m not incentivized to run endless workshops, create long reports, and produce deliverables that won’t move the needle for you.

-The Little Language Models information architecture process is a 9-step proven model of research, auditing, and mapping out new content structures based on key goals.
+The Little Language Models information architecture process is a proven model of research, auditing, and mapping out new content structures based on key goals.

 Ready to help your users easily find what they need online?